truenas/documentation/content/TruenasApps/UsingCustomApp.md

    Click again to add another option.
    See the Linux [options](https://www.man7.org/linux/man-pages/man5/resolv.conf.5.html) documentation for more information.

-6. Use the **Portal Configuration** settings to set up a web UI portal for the application.
+6. If the application includes a GUI, use the **Portal Configuration** settings to set up a web UI portal for the application.